rana/ben/README.md

 ## Examples from the `mtr` project

-See the [mtr](https://github.com/rana/mtr) for example benchmarks, queries and code.
+See [mtr](https://github.com/rana/mtr) for example benchmarks, queries and code.

 ### allocation: array vs vector macro
 ```sh